slavapravda/EventBooster/README.md

-EventBooster - Search for events around the world
+EventBooster - Search for events around the world!